Header Banner

-How To: Plant a hardy mum
+How to Plant a hardy mum

 Spring Hill Nurseries shows viewers how to plant Chrysanthemums, or hardy mums, in this video.
 The mums should be planted in early spring.
 First, choose a place to plant.
 You should choose an area that has a lot of direct sunlight.
 You should also plant in an area that has good soil for growing plants.
 If this is impossible, mix some compost with the soil in the spot you wish to plant in.
 If you are planting more than one mum, make sure you have enough room to space them two feet apart.